Birds of Northwest Washington State

 Day 4

 We headed back into Canada again, visiting the jetty out to the Tsawwassen ferry north of Point Roberts where we saw more Black Oyster Catchers, Glaucous-winged Gull, Glaucous-winged Gull X Western Gull (hybrid), Mew Gull and Snow Bunting.
 Then spent some time on the Reifel Migratory Bird Sanctuary for Northern Saw-whet Owl, Sandhill Crane (6), Brewers Blackbird and Eurasian Wigeon.
 As on Day 2, there were lots of Bald Eagles around, many of them obviously mated pairs perched together.
 Later we drove through downtown Vancouver (site of the 2010 winter Olympics) to get to Stanley Park.
-Here we found the elusive Chestnut-backed Chickadee in a mixed flock with Black-capped Chickadees and kinglets.
+Here we found the elusive Chestnut-backed Chickadee in a mixed flock with Black-capped Chickadees and Kinglets.
 Also found many Barrow's Goldeneye on the bay.

 Day 5